EGI-Federation/cloud-info-provider/README.md

 ### Generate complete BDII information

-**This does not generate GlueSchema 1.3 information and will fail SAM tests**
+Warning: **This does not generate GLUE1.3 information and will fail SAM tests**

 The cloud provider can also generate the GlueSchema 2.0 info for a site by using the `--full-bdii-ldif` option.